 From a practical stand-point, I have come across this issue mostly when conducting independent functional safety assessments (FSA) since edition 2 of IEC 61511 was published in 2016.
 It is fair to say that when I ask questions during an FSA about measures to assess security risks of a new or modified SIS, I usually get my answer in the form of shrugs and blank faces.

-Here are the new parts of IEC 61511 that should be coming up during any FSA activity:
+Here are the new parts of IEC 61511 that should be considered during any FSA activity:

 Secondly, the standard requires that "the design of the SIS shall be such that it provides the necessary resilience against the identified security risks" in new clause 11.2.12.
 Clause 11 is all about SIS design and engineering, so typically this will be in multiple hands if a new or modified system is being designed.
 For an existing system, the design stage may have been many years ago, but vulnerability could be much higher than a new system.